 IELTS Computer-Based Test vs Paper Test The introduction of the new IELTS computer-based test has given students a new option in terms of the way that they sit the test.
 However, it has also raised the question, which test is right for YOU?
 Many articles have appeared that outline simple differences between the tests (“it is quicker to type” and “good for people with bad handwriting” are the most common comments!)
 But today I want to take deeper look from a pedagogical perspective into which is the best format for test-takers.
 First though, let’s get some basic facts about the CB test out of the way:

-IELTS test-takers often find that Multiple Choice Questions (or MCQ’s for short) are the most difficult to answer in the Listening Exam.
+IELTS Multiple Choice Questions: Listening Test-takers often find that IELTS Multiple Choice Questions (or MCQ’s for short) are the most difficult to answer in the Listening Exam.
 This is perhaps not surprising as there is a lot for your brain to process while answering them.
 Unlike the other types of question that require you listen for ONE answer, MCQ’s require you to assess the viability of THREE possible correct answers – all while trying to follow the audio-script and not get lost!

-Podcasts are my favourite way for students to practise their listening skills outside of the classroom.
+6 Reasons why I love using podcasts to help IELTS students I love using Podcasts to help IELTS students improve their listening skills.
 In fact, if you join me in My IELTS Classroom, you will soon get bored of me recommending episodes to listen to!
-But, why do I love podcasts so much? ❤Well, there isn’t one answer to that question, there are 6 REASONS WHY I LOVE PODCASTS
+But, why do I love podcasts so much? ❤Well, there isn’t one answer to that question, there are six!
+Seriously, if you are struggling with listening or need a very high score (for CLB9 for example) then podcasts really are the way forward.
+6 REASONS WHY YOU SHOULD BE USING PODCASTS TO PREPARE FOR YOUR IELTS EXAM